 Not all debts in a bankruptcy case are dischargeable.
 Some, like recent income taxes, past-due child support, and alimony cannot be discharged and will survive the bankruptcy case.
 Some, like student loans, can be discharged under very narrow circumstances.

-For secured debts, like car loans and mortgages, if you want to keep the property, you’ll have to continue making payments after the bankruptcy case is over.
+For secured debts, like car loans and mortgages, if you want to keep the property, you’ll have to continue making payments after the bankruptcy case for medical bills is over.

 So, what happens to your property in a Chapter 7 case?
 Don’t worry.
 You’re allowed to keep your property if you can claim an exemption on it.
 Every state has an exemption list with types of property and maximum values.
 A few states let you use an exemption list in the bankruptcy code itself.

 If you have any property you can’t exempt, you’ll have to turn it over to a trustee appointed by the bankruptcy court to administer your case.
 The trustee will sell the nonexempt property and distribute the proceeds to your creditors.
 Having to give up property is actually pretty rare and happens in less than 5% of Chapter 7 cases.

 This all sounds good, right?
 You can get forgiveness of all your credit cards and lots of other debt in a Chapter 7 case.
 But there is one issue.
 Not everyone will qualify to file a Chapter 7 case.
 Changes to the bankruptcy law by Congress in 2005 makes it more difficult for people to file this kind of bankruptcy.
 To qualify your family income and expenses will be subjected to something called the “means test.”
 If your income less your reasonable and necessary expenses are less than the median income for your state you qualify.
 If it’s higher, your best choice is usually to file a Chapter 13 case.